 approx. 600 μl per scale up sized substrate (60 ml ~ 100 scale up substrates)

 Ossila's E131 PV & LED Encapsulation Epoxy can be used as an adhesive for organic light-emitting diodes and organic photovoltaics without damaging the polymer or cathode.
-In conjunction with a glass coverslip, it can provide a robust barrier against ingress of oxygen and water to provide extended lifetimes for measurement and storage.
+In conjunction with a glass coverslip, it can provide a robust barrier against ingress of oxygen and water, thus providing extended lifetimes for measurement and storage.

 Curing can be achieved with UV or visible wavelengths as long as 600 nm, and at high intensities (100 mW/cm2) takes as little as 5 seconds.
 At lower intensities (such as those found in many lab-scale light boxes), curing time may be considerably longer (at up to 20 minutes).

 Our encapsulation epoxy has been shown to encapsulate flexible substrates during an Innovate UK funded investigation.